CPK Insurance

 Most Illinois craft breweries start with general liability insurance, commercial property insurance, liquor liability insurance, workers' compensation insurance if they have 1+ employees, and inland marine insurance for equipment in transit or mobile property.
 If you rely on brewing systems and refrigeration, ask about equipment breakdown coverage as well.

 Brewery insurance cost in Illinois varies based on taproom operations, alcohol service, building size, equipment values, payroll, lease requirements, and claims history.
-The state average in the provided data is $116–$464 per month, but your quote can vary.
+Your quote can vary based on those factors.

 Illinois requires workers' compensation for businesses with 1+ employees, with limited exemptions.
 Many commercial leases also require proof of general liability coverage, and breweries using vehicles need to consider the state's commercial auto minimums.
 Liquor liability is also important if you serve alcohol on-site.